Posted May 29, 2017 – Narrated by Carmen

 - Bring back-up fuel.
 Cloudy skies do not collect much solar energy.
 Fuel up the generator!

 - We saved gallons of fresh filtered water by capturing unused water from the shower and kitchen sink in a pitcher.
 Usually, about a quart of water is wasted before the temperature is quite right.
 We immediately transferred that water to the kitchen countertop for use.
+(Click Here for an update with many water conservation tips and ideas)

 - The biggest source of inverter drain is the convection/microwave oven, electric space heater and hair dryer – so, we plan to use those appliances in the morning.